Redundancy and Maternity

 It is unfair dismissal and sex discrimination to select a woman for redundancy because she is pregnant or on maternity leave.

 Unfortunately CAB continues to receive evidence of women being dismissed and selected for redundancy on the basis of pregnancy or maternity leave.
 There are often issues about whether a redundancy is a genuine redundancy.
-A dismissal will be a redundancy if the employer's business, or part of the business, has ceased to operate or the employer's business has moved to a different place or the business' need for work of a particular type to be done has ceased or diminished.
-If it is not a genuine redundancy situation and the woman has been dismissed on the grounds of pregnancy or maternity leave then this will be unfair dismissal and sex discrimination.
+A dismissal will be a redundancy if the employer's business, or part of the business, has ceased to operate or the employer's business has moved to a different place or the business's need for work of a particular type to be done has ceased or diminished.
+If it is not a genuine redundancy situation and the woman has been dismissed on the grounds of pregnancy or maternity leave then this is will be unfair dismissal and sex discrimination.

 If the employee is on maternity leave, she must be offered suitable alternative employment if there is a suitable available vacancy, or she will automatically be considered unfairly dismissed, regardless of how long she has worked for the employer.
 She may also be able to claim sex discrimination.
 If no suitable alternative vacancy exists a woman will receive redundancy pay if she has worked for her employer for at least two years.